Essential places to visit in Johannesburg

 STEPHANE DE SAKUTIN/AFP/Getty Images

-In 1963, police raided Liliesleaf Farm in Rivonia on the outskirts of Johannesburg and arrested Nelson Mandela along with other leaders of the liberation movement.
+In 1963, police raided Liliesleaf Farm in Rivonia on the outskirts of Johannesburg and arrested leaders of the liberation movement.

-That led to the Rivonia Trial where Mandela, Walter Sisulu, Govan Mbeki, Andrew Mlangeni, Raymond Mhlaba, Ahmed Kathrada, Elias Motsoaledi and Denis Goldberg were sentenced to life in prison.
+That led to the Rivonia Trial where Nelson Mandela (who had been arrested earlier), Walter Sisulu, Govan Mbeki, Andrew Mlangeni, Raymond Mhlaba, Ahmed Kathrada, Elias Motsoaledi and Denis Goldberg were sentenced to life in prison.

 Rivonia is now fully swept up in the city's suburban sprawl, but the farm reopened in 2008 as a museum that explains what life was like in the underground liberation movement.

-Note: Editor's note: An earlier version of this story misstated that Nelson Mandela was arrested in a 1963 raid on Liliesleaf farm.
-He was already in custody at the time.